 Submission Instructions This assignment is to be submitted online via Moodle in one (1) Word document only.
-It is suggested that where necessary you put your calculations into columns or tables to improve readability of the assignment document.
 The method of referencing to be used is APA or the Australian Guide to Legal Citation (AGLC) 4rd Edition.
 Additional information regarding this method is available through the library and the Academic Learning Centre.
 When making a reference, cite the original source or authority in preference to a secondary source such as the textbook, especially when you are discussing various sections of legislation.
 This means you should make reference to legislation, cases and Tax Rulings as a priority to back up any arguments that you make in your assignment.